Flight-Free-UK/flight_free_uk_website/source/posts_travel/rondda-to-ronda.html.markdown

 After that, there’s Vic, the home of Fuet sausage, which also has a Cathedral covered in Josep Maria Sert’s haunting murals.

-After Vic, the train enters Barcelona’s industrial and commuter belt
+After Vic, the train enters Barcelona’s industrial and commuter belt.

 #### Barcelona